CHR. Did you meet with no other assault as you came?

 Then was Pickthank sworn, and bid say

-what he knew, in behalf of their lord the
+what he knew,

 king, against the prisoner at the bar.